cloudwego/localsession/README.md

 }
 ```

-We provides a `defaultManager` to manage session between different goroutines, thus you don't need to make a SessionManager by your own.
+We provide a globally default manager to manage session between different goroutines, as long as you set `InitDefaultManager()` first.

 ### Explicitly Transmit Async Context (Recommended)
-You can use `Go()` or `GoSession()` to initiatively transmit your context to other goroutines.
+You can use `Go()` or `GoSession()` to explicitly transmit your context to other goroutines.

 ```go